ondicastillo/Data-Analysis-Housing-in-Ames-Iowa/Regression-Diagnostics-.md

     Interpretation:

-    As can be seen  there are quite a few outliers.
+    As can be observed, once again our model contains a few outliers.
-    Also, in the graph below it becomes apparent once again that there are a few outliers, which probably should be removed since they go beyond the red line.
+     Also, in the graph below this observation becomes apparent once again, thus, these outliers should be removed because they go beyond the red line).

 ### 10. Eliminating unusual observations to improve model